Confidentiality & privacy practices

 Learn more about ...

-If you want Cornell Health to share your health records or any information about your care – with another health care provider, or with a parent, partner, spouse, or anyone else – federal law requires us to get your written permission every time information is released.
+If you want Cornell Health to share your health records or any information about your care – with another health care provider, or with a parent, partner, spouse, or anyone else – federal law requires us to obtain your written permission.

 ATTN: Health Records Department